Zionsville Youth Soccer Association boys team makes history

 The ZYSA boys shut out Fort Wayne United 2-0 June 4 in the 13-and-under final of the Indiana State Cup.
 It was the first boys team in ZYSA history to win a State Cup title, according to ZYSA Executive Director Peter O’Scanaill.

-Kim said this was the third year of the boys playing tougher and learned from losing in the State Cup semifinals by one goal each of the previous two seasons.
+Kim said this was the third year of the boys playing together and learned from losing in the State Cup semifinals by one goal each of the previous two seasons.

 “We had talented players and great parents,” said Kim, who coached the team all three seasons and will return as coach next season.